adcosta17/BreakPointAssembly/README.md

 4. Align all reads at breakpoint positions to the scaffolds
 5. Polish the scaffold sequence using racon

+The script assumes that the reads are zipped and indexed by bgzip

 ## Dependencies
 - pysam & samtools
 - mappy & minimap2
+- bgzip
 - racon

 Installing the dependencies through a conda environment is recommended, however installation from source will work as well